How to install Magento 2

 Database Name: Enter the database name for instance magento2

-Table prefix: If you want to prefix table name to uniquely identify magento tables then you can enter maximum of five characters in length. for example: mg_1.
+Table prefix: If you want to prefix table names to uniquely identify magento tables then you can enter a maximum of five characters in length. for example mg_1.

 Step 5:Configure the web